Armenians violated ceasefire 95 times a day

-Armenian armed forces, located in Dovekh village and on nameless hills in Noyemberyan region, in Aygeovit village and on nameless hills in Ijevan region, in Chinari village and on nameless hills in Berd region subjected to fire the positions of the Azerbaijan Army located in Kamarli, Gizilhajili, Jafarli, Bala Jafarli villages of Gazakh region, in Aghbulag, Munjuglu villages of Tovuz region.
+Armenian armed forces, located in Aygeovit village and on nameless hills in Ijevan region, in Aygedzor village of Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Gizilhajili, Bala Jafarli villages of Gazakh region, on nameless hills in Tovuz region, in Zamanly village and on nameless hills in Gadabay region.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Yarymja village of Terter region, Nemirli, Bash Garvand, Saryjaly, Novruzlu, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavand region, Ashaghy Veysalli, Garvand, Garakhanbayli, Gorgan, Kurdlar villages of Fuzuli region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavand and Fuzuli regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Nemirli, Taghibeyli, Shikhlar Garagashly, Shirvanly, Novruzlu, Yusifjanly villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Ashaghy Seyidahmadli, Kurdlar villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.

 News DepartmentNews Author